 Packing and Storing Tips

-For those who prefer a hands-off approach, full-service storage companies provide added conveniences like item pickup, cataloging, and even delivery upon request
+For those who prefer a hands-off approach, full-service storage companies provide added conveniences like item pickup, cataloging, and even delivery upon request.

 Facts and Statistics